KIDA-BfR/Risks-assessments-LLMs/README.md

 Parts of the Langchain [cookbook](https://github.com/langchain-ai/langchain/blob/master/cookbook/two_agent_debate_tools.ipynb) were used for the prelimiary disussion simulation

 `Video_S1_data` folder contains a script in a form of Jupyter Notebook that performs the data analysis of the Bt simulation scenario

+Note: In the current implementation the  `veto` right is directly specified in the prompts of the agents, see **voting rules** section of the used prompts.
+Thus, it is not required to additionally specify the veto party at the `initial_prompts_file`